gajicmarija/improved5gNS/README.md

 - Python script analysis/code/plotFinalFigures.py is used to create plots from the exported data.

 # Data-set:
-- The outcomes can be found under analysis/exports/extracted/mos2, called data*.csv contaning both QoE and System Utilization outcome for each scenario evaluated.
+- The outcomes can be found under analysis/exports/extracted/mos2, called data*.csv contaning both QoE and System Utilization outcomes for each scenario evaluated.
 - In the csv file, the following notation is used:
   - n = Number of clients,
   - q = Queue size(B= BDP, T = Tiny Buffers, R = Rcwnd),